joshrhoades/dotfiles/readme.osx.md

 - New Tweet window can be closed by hitting `ESC`
 - Full names are shown rather than handle
 - App hidden in background if not the foremost window

+## XCode
+- Always uses tabs for spacing (don't even talk to me about this, you space-mouth-breathers)
+- Always shows tab bar

 ## SSD
 - Sudden Motion sensor is disabled (not useful for SSDs)